ANTI-MONEY LAUNDERING POLICY

 So far, Italian legislation has not included crowdfunding platforms among the recipients of the first and second-level anti-money laundering legislation.
 This is because the measures provided to limit the risks related to money laundering are delegated to banks, SIMs, and investment firms with which the crowdfunding platforms operate and which, unlike the latter, are legally bound by AML procedures.

 This is not the case for French legislation.
 In fact, points 4° and 6° of Art.
 L. 561-2 of the Code Monétaire et Financier (CMF) expressly include also crowdfunding platforms (defined as "participatory financing" platforms) among the recipients of the anti-money laundering legislation (LCB/FT or "Lutte contre le blanchiment de capitaux et le financement du terrorisme").

 Within EU legislation, the recently enacted EU Regulation 2020/1503 for ECSPs (European Crowdfunding Service Providers) - while recognizing the money laundering risks to which crowdfunding platforms are exposed - does not include them among the recipients of anti-money laundering legislation.
 Nevertheless, in the preamble of the Regulation, it seems that a boost in this direction is being given.

-Given this regulatory framework, Walliance, in order to protect itself and to ensure maximum transparency and regularity of its operations towards both Investors and Issuers, has adopted and keeps updating an internal Anti-Money Laundering Policy, which defines the guidelines and procedures to prevent, mitigate and manage internally the risk of money laundering and terrorist financing.
+Given this regulatory framework, Walliance, in order to protect itself and to ensure maximum transparency and regularity of its operations towards both Investors and Issuing Companies, has adopted and keeps updating an internal Anti-Money Laundering Policy, which defines the guidelines and procedures to prevent, mitigate and manage internally the risk of money laundering and terrorist financing.